mintomic/mintomic.github.io/tests/index.md

 ## How to Build

 First, you must generate the projects using [CMake](http://www.cmake.org/).
 Open a command prompt in the `tests` folder, and do the following.
-On Windows, replace `md` with `mkdir`.

-    md build
+    mkdir build
     cd build
     cmake ..